Strengthless/strengths-website/README.md

 <b>About me:</b>
 <br>
    Hello!
 Welcome to my github page, this is where I work on my projects.
-This is also where I debug/ test my coding's.
+This is also where I debug, or test my codes.
-   <p>I'm a Hong Kong student that specializes in JavaScript/ CSS/ HTML.
+   <p>I'm a Hong Kong student that specializes in JavaScript, CSS and HTML.
 You may
 contact me via twitter or discord, which my accounts are "Strengthlesss" and "Strengthless#8282" respectively.</p>
 <hr>
 <b>Changelogs:</b><br><br>

 <b>2.51</b>
-- Sync the music stream across all site users.
+- The music stream now sync across all site users.

 <b>v2.5</b>
 - Revamped the music system, now uses YT music instead of shoutcast radio, due to the shutdown of Jokinami radio.